LLNL/camp/docs/sphinx/user_guide/feature/list.rst

     using list1 = camp::list<int, int, char>;

-    using list2 = camp::append<list2, double>::type;
+    using list2 = camp::append<list1, double>::type;
     // list2 is type camp::list<int, int, char, double>

 Flattening Nested Lists
 ^^^^^^^^^^^^^^^^^^^^^^^

-Nested/multi dimensional lists can be flattened into a single dimension using the ``flatten`` construct.
+Nested lists can be flattened into a single dimension using the ``flatten`` construct.

 .. code-block:: cpp